 Henry Vaughan didn’t leave much in the way of paper records, but he did change the face of Puritan New England with dozens of striking and much-admired Gothic Revival churches, schools and mansions.

-Born in Cheshire, England, in 1845, Henry Vaughan likely trained with British architect George Frederick Bodley, the leading architect working in the Gothic Revival style.
-Vaughan worked as Bodley’s head draftsman.
+Born in Cheshire, England, in 1845, he likely trained with British architect George Frederick Bodley, the leading architect working in the Gothic Revival style.
+Vaughan also worked as Bodley’s head draftsman.

 Very few Gothic Revival architects had his training and sophistication.
 Whether he intended to stay in America isn’t clear, but he quickly launched a successful architectural career — though he never sought commissions.